How to Start a Trucking Company

 Starting a trucking company by using freight factoring

 Starting your own trucking business can be a highly rewarding undertaking.
 According to Zip Recruiter, the average semi-truck owner-operator in the U.S. brings home $228,575 per year.
-With this in mind, it’s no surprise why starting a trucking company is such an exciting venture for entrepreneurs.
-Trucking companies have some of the highest potential for venturing from a startup to a large company in a short period of time.
+So with this in mind, it’s no surprise why starting a trucking company is such an exciting venture for entrepreneurs.

 How to Start a Trucking Company

-Starting a trucking business and becoming an owner-operator should include meticulous research, brainstorming, and planning.
+Starting a trucking business or buying a trucking company will have to involve meticulous research, brainstorming, and planning.
 This involves:

 • Meeting legal requirements